 Killian voters to elect Trevor Clardy as 5th Alderman; Clardy wins by three votes

-KILLIAN — Trevor Clardy was elected to fill the 5th Alderman position in Killian in Saturday's election.
+KILLIAN — Trevor Clardy was elected to fill the 5th Alderman position in Killian in Saturday's election, according to complete but unofficial results.

 Clardy beat Bryce Felps.
 Both men ran as Republicans.
 Felps previously ran for Mayor of Killian in 2021 when he was 18.
 Clardy is the owner of Clardy Enterprises, a demolition and excavation company.